apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 a positive value, the server will deliver messages to the client.

-The `credit` header value is expected to use the `count[,size[,auto]]` syntax where:
+The `credit` header value is expected to use the `count[,size]` syntax where:

  * count: initial setting of the credit window tracking the remaining number of messages that can be sent.
+Must be specified.
  * size: initial setting of the credit window tracking the remaining number of content bytes that can be sent.
- * auto: `true` or `false` controls if the credit windows will be automatically incremented.

-The `credit` header defaults to `1,65536,true`.
-The `size`, and `auto` parts are optional, and if not specified the default values are used.
-This default setting allows you to receive both the case of:

- * many small messages before needing an ack
- * at least 1 big (larger than 65536 bytes) message before needing.
+Defaults to the receive buffer size of the TCP socket which is typically 65536 bytes.

+If the `credit` header is not specified it has the same effect as if it had been set to `credit:1,65536`.
+This setting allows the broker to optimally stream many small messages to the client or without overloading the clients processing buffers.

 As messages are sent from the server to the client, the credit windows are reduced by the corresponding amount.
-If the `auto` option is true, then when the client send `ACK` frames to the server, the credit windows are incremented by the number of messages and content sizes corresponding to the messages that were acknowledged.
+When the client send `ACK` frames to the server, the credit windows are incremented by the number of messages and content sizes corresponding to the messages that were acknowledged.

 Example: